percona/everest-doc/docs/quickstart-guide/qs-overview.md

 # Overview

-This section helps quickly install and start working with Percona Everest uusing the Quick Installation script.
+This section helps quickly install and start working with Percona Everest using the Quick-Install script.
 In this section, you can find the following information:

 * Prerequisites required to install Percona Everest: